lamensje/Powershell-Script-Collection/README.md

 # FixNetworkShareNames

-Removes (\\<IP Address of share>) from the network share name, which gets reset after a big windows feature upgrade.
+Removes (\\\\"IP Address of share") from the network share name, which gets reset after a big windows feature upgrade.

 # FixOutlookShortcut